 The Group operates predominantly in Singapore.
 All vehicle inspection and non-vehicle testing services are managed and reported together as one segment in order to improve productivity and efficiency as these services have similar economic characteristics and processes.
 Hence there are no other reportable segments to be presented.

-28. COMMITMENTS
+27. COMMITMENTS

-As at 31 December 2023, the Group has capital expenditure commitments contracted for but not provided for in the financial statements:
+As at 31 December 2024, the Group has capital expenditure commitments contracted for but not provided for in the financial statements:

-Group
+Gre Group

-2023 \$'000 2022 \$'000
+2024 \$'000 2023 \$'000

-Purchase of vehicles, premises and equipment 2,646 5,687
+Purchase of vehicles, premises and equipment 56,461 2,646

-Lease of land 5,250

-2,646 10,937